-A woman’s periodontal health is influenced by a number of factors.
-The most important of which is the fluctuating hormone levels.
-The two hormones that contribute to periodontal gum disease in the female are the sex hormones estrogen and progesterone.
-Both of these increase blood flow to the gum tissue, causing its increased sensitivity to plaque and other offending agents.
+A number of factors influence a woman’s periodontal health.
+In addition to diet and oral hygiene habits, a woman’s hormone levels can contribute to her gum disease risk.
+The two hormones that contribute to periodontal gum disease in women are the sex hormones estrogen and progesterone.
+Both of these increase blood flow to the gum tissue, causing its increased sensitivity to bacteria and other offending agents.

-In addition, there are also some studies which say that increased levels of estrogen and progesterone actually promote a growth of disease-causing bacteria.
+In addition, some studies say increased levels of estrogen and progesterone actually promote the growth of disease-causing bacteria.
 As a result, the gums become easily swollen.

-The following conditions are some of the instances where women’s hormones go out of whack, causing them to be more susceptible to periodontal disease.
+The following conditions are some of the instances where women’s hormones fluctuate, causing them to be more susceptible to periodontal disease.

 During puberty, there is an increased level of progesterone which causes the gums to appear red and swollen.
-It is also likely to bleed easily upon slight manipulation.
+Gums are also likely to bleed easily upon slight manipulation.
 This reaction of the gum tissue can easily be reversed by removing the irritant.
-This can be done through meticulous oral hygiene practices and regular professional cleaning by your dentist.
+This can be done through meticulous oral hygiene practices and regular professional cleaning by your Chula Vista dentist.

-Nonetheless, as the pubertal period comes to an end, this reaction tends to lessen or tone down.
+Nonetheless, as the pubertal period ends, this reaction tends to lessen.
 Even so, it is still important to take good care of your oral health.

-Some women may also experience this so-called menstruation gingivitis.
-Which appears about three to four days prior to a woman’s period.
-And begins to clear up after her period has begun.
+Some women may also experience menstruation gingivitis.
+This gingivitis appears about three to four days before a woman’s period and begins to clear up after her period ends.

 In some cases, the salivary glands may also become swollen.
 While the tongue and the inside of the cheek may develop painful sores.
 Some women, though, don’t experience any changes at all.
-But for those who experience any discomfort, your dentist may recommend cleaning, topical anesthetics, or other special treatments to provide some relief.
+For those who experience any discomfort, your Chula Vista dentist may recommend cleaning, topical anesthetics, or other special treatments to provide some relief.

-Pregnancy has long been suggested by numerous studies as a possible risk factor for periodontal gum disease, as it causes hormone levels to rise considerably.
+Numerous studies have long suggested pregnancy as a possible risk factor for periodontal gum disease, as it causes hormone levels to rise considerably.
 Gingivitis is present during the second month of pregnancy up to the eighth month, and it starts to wane during the ninth month.

-To control the disease, your dentist may prescribe more frequent cleaning visits especially during the second trimester or early third trimester.
-Sometimes, an overgrowth of tissue called “pregnancy tumor” may show up during the second trimester.
+To control the disease, your Chula Vista dentist may prescribe more frequent cleaning visits to control the disease, especially during the second trimester or early third trimester.
+Sometimes, an overgrowth of tissue called a “pregnancy tumor” may appear during the second trimester.